pretix/pretix-docs/docs/tutorial/organizer-account.md

 The fields for "name" and "short form" are already filled out.
 It is not possible to change the short form since it is the organizer's unique identifier.

-Since we are operating from Germany, we are going to enter the URL to our website's imprint in the "Imprint URL" field.
+Since we are operating from Germany and thus required by law to include certain legal information on all our websites, we are going to enter the URL to our website's imprint in the "Imprint URL" field.

 We will enter a valid email address into the "contact address" field.
 This email address will be displayed under the label "Contact event organizer" in the footer of the public profile.